robertgerardb/DSI_group_project_hurricane_impact/README.md

-# Visualizing the Perceived/Actual Impact on Real Estate Sale Prices Following a Hurricane
+# Exploring Perceived/Actual Impact on Property Value after a Hurricane

 #### This project represents a pro bono academic collaboration between General Assembly DSI10-BOS and New Light Technologies.
 ---